sagemath/sage-archive-2023-02-01/src/doc/en/developer/coding_in_python.rst

 Deprecation
 ===========

-When making a **backward-incompatible** modification in Sage the old code should keep working and display a message indicating how it should be updated/written in the future.
+When making a **backward-incompatible** modification in Sage, the old code should keep working and display a message indicating how it should be updated/written in the future.
 We call this a *deprecation*.

 ..
 NOTE::

-    A deprecation can only be removed one year after the first stable release in which it appeared.
+    Deprecated code can only be removed one year after the first stable release in which it appeared.

 Each deprecation warning contains the number of the trac ticket that defines it.
 We use 666 in the examples below.
 For each entry, consult the function's